christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 To distribute the training on multiple GPU or instances, the easiest way is to split along the batch dimension, which we call *data parallellism*, and dispatch the different splits to their respective instance.
 The parameter update step requires to synchronize more or less the gradient computations.
 NVIDIA provides fast multi-gpu collectives in its library NCCL, and fast connections between GPUs with NVLINK2.0.

-# Second concept: training curves and metrics
+# Training curves and metrics

 As we have seen on [Course 0](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html), we use a *cost function* to fit the model to the goal.